ctu-mrs/mrs_docker-lazy/README.md

 ### 1. Create and Load Docker Images to Remote Machines

-If you're not using DockerHub or a local registry:
+If do not want to DockerHub or a local registry, a nice alternative is to use Ansible:

 - Edit `inventory.ini` to include remote IPs and usernames.
 - Add your image folder to `load_custom_config/shared_data/`.